mattermost/mattermost-developer-documentation/site/content/contribute/developer-setup.md

   - /contribute/more-info/webapp/developer-setup/
 ---

-Set up your development environment for building, running, and testing the Mattermost.
+Set up your development environment for building, running, and testing Mattermost.

 {{<note "Warning" "icon-alert-outline">}}
-During the move to the monorepo these instructions will be in flux.
+During the move to the monorepo, these instructions will be in flux.
 Follow https://github.com/mattermost/mattermost-server/issues/22420 for updates.
 {{</note>}}

 {{<note "Note:">}}